didipostman/MyVirus/README.md

 What is the solution to avoid this kind of exploit of this DOS command shutdown.
 Shall Microsoft Depricated it or shall keep it assuming security measurements in using it.
 The world wide security patch for Windows2000/XP/7/8/10/11 against shutdown vulnerability is to disable shutdown execution on Windows startup.
-To figure out the problem try to copy myVirus.bat in Windows startup and execute it please visit my Github
+To figure out the problem try to copy myVirus.bat in Windows startup and execute it.